MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part3-receipts.md

 One or more posting journals and distribution breakdown registers may be printed, depending on the options selected in the Posting Setup window.
 If you saved the transaction to a batch, you can print an edit list.

-**NOTE:**
+> [!NOTE]
-If you receive a **Cannot insert the value NULL into column 'UseQtyOverageTolerance'** error when you post an invoice receipt review [blog](https://community.dynamics.com/gp/b/dynamicsgp/posts/are-you-unable-to-invoice-a-purchase-order-because-of-the-following-error-cannot-insert-the-value-null-into-column-useqtyoveragetolerance-table-460621404) for suggested troubleshooting.
+> If you receive the error message *Cannot insert the value NULL into column 'UseQtyOverageTolerance'*  when you post an invoice receipt, review the [blog post](https://community.dynamics.com/gp/b/dynamicsgp/posts/are-you-unable-to-invoice-a-purchase-order-because-of-the-following-error-cannot-insert-the-value-null-into-column-useqtyoveragetolerance-table-460621404) for suggested troubleshooting.

 ### Matching shipments to an invoice receipt